 Wally (perhaps because of his super-speed abilities) can still pick up a flickering after-image and chases it through the rubble.
 He stops short as he finds the Psycho-Pirate clinging to the Flash’s empty costume, pleading “C’mon, Flash … you said you’d SAVE me … SAVE ME!”
 Overcome with shock and grief, Wally freaks out and attacks the Pirate.
 Ray and Captain Atom intervene, saying the villain has obviously lost his mind.
 Lady Quark finds the famous Flash signet ring.
 Wally sadly realizes that this isn’t a trick or some mistake.
 Barry’s really dead and all that’s left is his costume.

 Pariah suddenly feels a surge of evil directly ahead.
-Just over the horizon stands the Anti-Monitor, now standing at what seems to be roughly 100 feet tall (and how did the heroes miss seeing such a big guy? ).
+Just over the horizon stands the Anti-Monitor, now standing at what seems to be roughly 100 feet tall (and how did the heroes miss seeing such a big guy? :-P).
 A new battle begins.

 On Earth, Atlantis is being invaded by shadow demons.
 Lori Lemaris, once Clark Kent’s college girlfriend, is attacked from behind as shadow demon rips her apart.
 Queen Mera screams as she watches Lori die, knowing there’s nothing she can do.